 Does it mean you’re helpless?
 Absolutely not.

-Understanding how to take down a YouTube video that isn’t yours is not as complicated as it might seem.
+Understanding how to remove a video from YouYube that someone else uploaded is not as complicated as it might seem.
 Let’s break it down piece by piece.

 Assessing The Situation — Factors to Consider